- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - Mathematics: Group Theory · Complex Analysis · Differential Equations · Numerical Analysis

-- Computational: Machine learning · Programming · Data Analysis
+- Computational: Machine Learning · Programming · Data Analysis

 Extracurricular and Outreach

-Last updated: November 2025
+Last updated: March 2026.